jk301/sentiment-analysis/README.md

 # Sentiment Analysis API

-A customer feedback sentiment analysis app built with FastAPI and PyTorch, featuring both a custom LSTM model and a pretrained RoBERTa model.
+Developed a customer feedback sentiment analysis application using FastAPI and PyTorch, integrating both a custom LSTM model and a pretrained RoBERTa model for accurate sentiment classification.

 ---